kerrishotts/retroputer-fpga/README.md

 - [X] Allow user to single-step the processor using the Io board
 - [X] Build instruction size and opcode LUT
 - [X] Build fetch portion of processor fetch/decode/execute cycle
+- [X] Fetch from ROM when using bank 7
+- [X] Add some basic instructions to Execute phase to see if processor can do anything useful
+- [X] Build simple ALU (no multiply/divide/mopulo)
+- [X] Supply some ROM instructions (figure out how to load 64K ROM using a file reader later)
+- [X] Add serial connectivity to allow more debugging / interaction
+- [X] Create I/O Bus
+- [X] Add I/O Devices
+  - [X] Add Hardware timers (device 0x0)
+- [X] Memory can be written from serial register interface; allows us to bypass ROM (w/ DIP switch) to avoid re-building design to test out the CPU.

 ## To do next

+- [ ] Memory arbitration!
+We've got a logic tied up in the top level that doesn't actually work well anyway (CPU will crash if serial reg is reading memory).
+Need to fix this as we'll need memory arbitration to support video generation in the future.
+- [ ] Build out ld, st instructions so we can start working w/ memory
+- [ ] Bus design is... not great; improve by having devices listen for their number to be called so that they don't have to be internal to the bus logic
+  - [ ] In doing this, it seems like devices are asserting their data all the time, even when we should only be asserting when our device is asserted.
+- [ ] Serial/Io Board compete for memory and I/O -- this causes the CPU to crash.
+Need to Implement better arbitration (we'll need it anyway later)
-- [ ] Build ALU
+- [ ] Build Complete ALU with multiply, divide, and modulo.
+This is going to need a clocked design (impacts CPU implementation)
-- [ ] Fetch from ROM when using bank 7
+- [ ] Improve hardware timers:
-- [ ] Supply some ROM instructions (figure out how to load 64K ROM using a file reader later)
-- [ ] Add some basic instructions to Execute phase to see if processor can do anything useful
+  - [ ] Time keeping sucks; it will quickly get out of sync w/ a real clock
+  - [ ] I _think_ it's possible to read very wrong times; may need to hold the rtc results until the hours byte has been read so that there's no chance of reading the wrong time

 ## To do later

-- [ ] Add serial connectivity to allow more debugging / interaction
+- [ ] Connect w/ a real RTC module, like https://www.sparkfun.com/products/16281
 - [ ] Complete 6516 processor
 - [ ] Add 6516 FPU
-- [ ] Create I/O Bus
 - [ ] Add I/O Devices
-  - [ ] Add Hardware timers (device 0x0)
   - [ ] Add console device (device 0x8) & COM2-4 (device 0x9-0xB)
   - [ ] Add Keyboard I/O
   - [ ] Add controllers (device 0x4)